R2Northstar/ModdingDocs/docs/source/squirrel/wrapper/tablesandarrays.rst

 Strings
 -------

 Strings in squirrel represent an array of chars, however chars are not their own type in squirrel, as they are represent by integers.
-To initialize a sting yo use the ``string`` keyword:
+To initialize a string, use the ``string`` keyword:

 .. code-block:: javascript